jtzs/Governance/docs/scenario-training/generic/user-handouts/scenario-03-user.md

 **Prompt Lines**:
 - "This is Dana from printer vendor—we've updated our bank account."
 - "You'll miss the payment window if this isn't updated today."

-**Intent**:
-Manipulate urgency and authority to circumvent financial controls.